 Visiting the bathhouses and hot springs is part of Japanese culture, since childhood, families frequent this place and enjoy the numerous benefits that hot springs offer.

 In the hot springs, people have to bathe naked, causing a lot of discomfort to Westerners, but it is something extremely normal among the Japanese.
 The bathrooms are separated by sex, but in the old days the hot springs had mixed bath.

-Some curiosities about onsen
+Some facts about onsen

-The purity of water is very important in onsen, so people need to bathe naked and take a shower before entering the thermal pools.
-You can't even touch the water with the towel.
+The purity of the water is very important in the onsen, so people need to bathe naked and take a shower before entering the thermal pools.
+Not even the towel can touch the water.